 6.4.
 DEMO VERMICOMPOST AND BIOPESTICIDE UNITS

-To encourage farmers to get involved in the production organic inputs and to develop community based production units support has been provided for biopesticide preparation and vermicompost production.
+To encourage farmers to get involved in the production of organic inputs and to develop community based production units support has been provided for biopesticide preparation and vermicompost production.

 III.
 EDUCATIONAL MATERIALS